International Conference on Artificial Intelligence and Information

 His areas of expertise include the philosophy of information, digital ethics, and the philosophy of technology.
 Among his recent books, all published by Oxford

-University Press: The Fourth Revolution - How the infosphere is reshaping human reality (2014), The Ethics of Information (2013), The
+University Press: The Fourth Revolution - How the infosphere is reshaping human reality (2014), The Ethics of Information (2013), The Philosophy of Information

 (2011).